Harald Elschenbroich

 Harald Elschenbroich (born 19 June 1941) is a former international tennis player from West Germany.
 He competed in the Davis Cup from 1965 to 1975, and in the Australian Open four times, from 1963 to 1977.

+He won the Real Madrid International in 1971 defeating Manuel Santana in the semifinal and Juan Gisbert in the final.

+He won the ATP Stuttgart Open in 1973 defeating Hans-Jürgen Pohmann in the final.

+Elschenbroich won the 1977 Gottfried von Cramm Memorial Tournament defeating Bob Carmichael in the final.